mjackson/tree-shaking-react-router/README.md

 This test case compiles dependencies using Babel directly into several files, so each package has an `esm` directory with the build. webpack is run in development mode so we can inspect the output more easily.

 In order to avoid getting duplicate copies of Babel's helpers in our dependencies when they are bundled with our app, we need to use `@babel/plugin-external-helpers` and generate a `babelHelpers.js` file with the helper functions we will need and `import` that into the modules that need it.
-This is a little more work, but not too much.
+This is a little more work, but not much.

-The tests still fail in this case (webpack hasn't done any tree shaking), but we some familiar lines in [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/3-separate-files/build/main.js):
+The tests still fail in this case (webpack hasn't eliminated any code), but we some familiar lines in [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/3-separate-files/build/main.js):

 ```js
 /*!********************************************!*\